josephpconley/josephpconley.github.io/_posts/2014-4-15-jsonpath-for-play.md

 type: post
 tags: datacombinator playframework json api scala
 title: JSONPath Library for Play
+subtitle: Efficient query language for JSON and Play apps
 published: true
 description: I've been working on a platform that transforms, composes, and serves data.
 As part of this effort, I've developed a library for Play that performs a JSONPath query on a Play JsValue.
 ---